Small Group Travel

 Your host, Henrietta Loyd, has meticulously crafted this itinerary for a small group of like-minded individuals looking to get away on a fascinating and restorative journey in a beautiful country.
 The trip focuses on wellness, spirituality and escapism – all things Henrietta loves and resonates with.
 This is slow travel at its best; you will spend longer in each place to get under its skin and engage with its people, and have time to really relax and rejuvenate on your holiday.

-For five nights, we have booked out exclusively The Happy House in the eastern Himalayas, a charming haven that was named the 'Best Remote Retreat' in the Tatler Travel Awards 2021.
-Afterwards, you will spend your final two nights at Dwarika’s Resort Dhulikhel, which is all about happiness, health and wellbeing.
+For five nights, we have booked out exclusively The Happy House, a charming haven in the eastern Himalayas.
+Afterwards, you will spend your final two nights at Dwarika’s Resort Dhulikhel, a retreat that is all about happiness, health and wellbeing.
 Private helicopter charters will provide an amazing way to travel between each place.

 It is through our unrivalled knowledge and relationships on the ground that we have been able to create such incredible experiences in Nepal.
 These include sleeping under the stars in a spectacular spot in the Himalayan wilderness, waking up to views of Everest, and visiting the most beautiful local monastery to join the monks for morning prayer and lunch.